 Conventions, Rules

-Analysis is a very creative, sometimes nearly detective activity, which is more of an art than a science.
-Since each analysis is different, nobody could predict what outputs the particular analysis will produce, and it cannot be easily standardized.
-This is different from the software development, where the only output is code, for which formal rules conventions could be created prescribing how the code should look like and how it should be processed.
-Analysis produces anything from plain text to pseudo-code, so it is harder to set strict rules defining the outputs.
-But it is definitely not impossible…
+Analysis is a highly creative, almost investigative activity that is often more of an art than a science.
+Because every analysis is unique, it is difficult to predict exactly what outputs it will produce, making it hard to standardize.
+This differs from software development, where the primary output is code—a format for which formal rules and conventions can easily prescribe how it should look and be processed.
+Analysis, by contrast, produces everything from plain text to pseudo-code, making strict output rules harder to enforce.
+But it is definitely not impossible...

 Standardized Outputs

-Standardized Outputs If we look at today's information systems, it is evident their complexity increases.
-What is more, a typical organization uses more systems than in the past, which together requires analysts to be able to quickly get more information from more systems.
-This is a tough job when the systems are not documented consistently, and the quality of documentation differs.
-No matter if the documentation describes what should be built (specification for development) or what has already been built (post-release documentation), the goal is to present the information in a unified form to make it easily manageable, maintainable, and searchable.
+As modern information systems grow more complex, typical organizations use far more applications than they did in the past.
+Consequently, analysts need to quickly gather and understand information from a wider variety of sources.
+This becomes a difficult task if systems are documented inconsistently and the quality of documentation varies wildly.
+Whether the documentation describes what needs to be built (development specifications) or what has already been built (post-release documentation), the goal is to present information in a unified format to keep it manageable, maintainable, and searchable.

 Conventions

-What analysts could also take a leaf from software development teams, is using conventions.
+Analysts can also learn a lot from how software development teams use conventions.
 Conventions are rules that enforce standardization.
-For example, the naming conventions create a set of rules defining how various entities should be named.
-If the documented parts of the system or domain are named according to a standardized pattern, the documentation is more consistent, and it is also easier to find the required information.
-If a one use case is labeled "Customer searches meals - use case" and another is called "Show meal list", it is not very convenient, puzzles readers, and makes searching hard.
-Naming should be consistent, following general patterns.
-Here are a few examples of labeling use cases and screens: "UC Search Meals", "UC Add Contact", "SCR Show Meal List", "SCR Update Client".
+For example, naming conventions define how various entities should be labeled.
+When documented components of a system or domain follow a standardized pattern, the overall documentation becomes more consistent and easier to search.
+If one use case is labeled "Customer searches meals - use case" and another is called "Show meal list," it confuses readers and disrupts search results.
+Naming should always follow consistent, predictable patterns.
+Here are a few examples of well-structured use case and screen labels: "UC Search Meals", "UC Add Contact", "SCR Show Meal List", "SCR Update Client".

-Another example is modeling conventions.
-Modeling conventions describe how specific models should look so that models are as unified as possible.
-This supports collective ownership of the models and makes the maintenance of them easier.
-Some modeling conventions also make the models easier to read, for example, the rule to avoid crossing lines.
+Another example is modeling conventions, which define how specific diagrams should look to keep them as unified as possible.
+This supports collective ownership of models and makes maintenance much easier.
+Some modeling conventions also improve readability, such as the basic rule to avoid crossing lines wherever possible.